Cypriano: A Modern American Cyprianista's Perspective

 I believe that Aglaidas returned to his family’s estate where he rallied his family’s support in a campaign against both Cyprian and Justina.
 That eventually he secured the support of the emperor Diocletian, who had Cyprian and Justina arrested and executed.

 Did Cyprian convert to Christianity and give up not only his magical power but his exalted position in the Infernal hierarchy?
 I would tend to say no, but modern day Cyprianistas have conveyed explicit information from Cyprian that strongly indicates a Christian magical current as being tightly bound not only to his own work in the world but that of all other saints as well.
-I think it may well be that Cyprian was a man who learned to transcend arbitrary dualities and grab hold of the source of true power that is beyond such human constructs.
+I think it may well be that Cyprian was a man who learned to transcend arbitrary dualities and grab hold of the source of the true power that is beyond such human constructs.

 Delving further into personal speculation: I have toyed with the idea that the manifestation of spirit is largely a function of the observer of the entity.
 In this concept the individual’s ideas about the entity build for it a constrained temporary “container” in which to manifest.